-- Only highlight the pink for the introduction and conclusion until after the brainstorm is complete. - Then, highlight the brainstorm using the highlighting to show what information is combined.
+- Only highlight the pink for the introduction and conclusion until after the brainstorm is complete. - Then, highlight the rest of the brainstorm using the highlighting to show what information is combined.

-9. Review Basic Paragraph Outline WS 6, 7 (TP 7) (Assignment Segments 2 & 3)
+7. Review Paragraph Outline WS 6, 7 (TP 7) (Assignment Segments 2 & 3)